coder1x/MetaLamp_second_task/README.md

 | index.ts
 └─── components
 └─── pages
-└─── plugins

 ```
 `index.ts` is a main file that import every `.ts | .js` file in the `src` directory.
 So when you create new `.ts | .js` file it will be automatically added to the bundle.

 `components` is a folder with all possible components shared between all pages.

 `pages` is a folder with all possible pages of the project.

-`plugins` is a folder with all possible plugins of the project.

 #### `components`